ethorer/roguelike/README.md

 # roguelike
-Use numpad or arrow keys to move
+Use numpad or arrow keys to move and the decimal key to wait

 w - wield <br>
 e - eat <br>